 [Section 161A inserted by No. 44 of 1985 s.
 35; amended by No. 34 of 1999 s.
 57.]

-161. Approvals
+161. Incorporated insurance offices, approval of

 (1) For the purpose of this Part incorporated insurance office includes any duly incorporated company carrying on business in the State under the Insurance Act 1973 of the Commonwealth.

 (2) The requirements for an incorporated insurance office to be approved under this section are that it is able to meet the requirements mentioned in subsection (3).